The Common Distance Loss Problem

 Greater power and distance could very well be the most asked-for thing I see in our centers.
 Here is a typical story:

 “Dave, I hit my driver 160 yards.
 I can’t reach even the moderate length par 3’s anymore, and the par 5’s play like par 6’s.
 I have a complicated injury history, including ACL repair, rotator cuff repair, multiple back surgeries, and I am 60 years old.
+Back issues are among the most common obstacles golfers face – there are low back disorders every golfer should understand when evaluating their own history and limitations.
 Over the last 10 years I have lost 60 yards in driving distance, and my irons are 20 yards shorter.
 I just can’t get there anymore.
 I do hit every fairway as long as there is not a forced carry of more than 150 yards.
 My scores are up, I’m frustrated and discouraged.
 I’m never going to give up the game, but it’s surely not as fun as it used to be.
 Can you help me?”

 The swing data showed late and slow pelvis on the downswing, poor stabilization of the upper and lower body after peak rotational speed, and poor rotation ranges of the pelvis and torso in both the back swing and at impact.
 He has 17 degrees of loss of posture on top of it all.
 No wonder he can’t get the ball to fly… efficiency is low, and movements are out of sequence.
+Understanding how body segment sequencing generates power helps explain why these timing breakdowns cost so many yards.
 His weight was also on his toes.

 You might think, Dave, “how in the world are you going to help this man?”

 Then, we move into fixing rotation of the body.
-Give the man, through the right sequence of exercises, the ability to rotate his pelvis fully without compensation and a bit more speed, then work on the movement of rotation of the torso in a similar manner.
+Give the man, through the right sequence of exercises—including targeted movements like the single leg deadlift for power—the ability to rotate his pelvis fully without compensation and a bit more speed, then work on the movement of rotation of the torso in a similar manner.
 Now, we have a golfer who is stable over the ball, and can rotate with decent speed and not lose angles as he gets rotationally faster.
 This is what I have seen to be one of the keys to gaining distance.

 If you try these exercises and you find them to be too challenging or uncomfortable, do not continue, until you have consulted with your physician.
 All exercises for golf should be customized to your needs after a proper evaluation.